-“A fat separator is something that I keep in my top shelf, and it has survived many moves because it is so extremely helpful for making gravy,” says The Spruce Eats Editorial Director Heather Ramsdell.
+“A fat separator is something I keep on my top shelf, and it has survived many moves because it is so extremely helpful for making gravy,” says The Spruce Eats Senior Editorial Director Heather Ramsdell.
 “The spout comes from the bottom and separates the fat from the precious pan juices collected from my turkey pan,” she explains.
 Just put the stopper in the spout before pouring the pan juices in through the strainer, and the fat will be left on top.
 When you’re ready to use the drippings, remove the stopper and pour them out.

-“I use this kitchen tool all year round, but it's especially important come Thanksgiving.
-Thanks to the Thermapen, there's no more guessing if the turkey is ready—just pop the instant read thermometer into the meatiest part of the thigh and rest assured that you'll know when your bird hits the right temperature,” explains Patty Lee, Senior Food Editor.
+“I use this kitchen tool all year round, but it's especially important come Thanksgiving," explains Patty Lee, Senior Food Editor.
+"Thanks to the Thermapen, there's no more guessing if the turkey is ready—just pop the instant read thermometer into the meatiest part of the thigh and rest assured that you'll know when your bird hits the right temperature."

-Keeping up with all the sides and ingredients on a busy cooking day can be hectic, so it’s necessary to stay organized.
-“Organization is the key to sanity.
-I use the large containers to organize my freezer before shopping for Thanksgiving so that there is room for leftovers,” Ramsdell says.
+Keeping up with all the sides and ingredients on a busy cooking day can be hectic, but, according to Ramsdell, organization is the key to sanity.
+“I use the large containers to organize my freezer before shopping for Thanksgiving so that there is room for leftovers,” Ramsdell says.
 “I section off an area for regular food so that I know where all of the Thanksgiving food is.
 I am going to use the small partitioned containers with removable dividers to store prepped carrots, celery, and onions because three-quarters of the dishes I make need those ingredients.”

 The iDesign + The Spruce collection at Lowe’s features two Fridge+Freeze Bins and two plastic utensil holders for you to mix and match your kitchen organization.